 Further details on our compliance and consistency with the recommended disclosures can be found in the following documents (page numbers refer to the latest Annual Report and Accounts).

-To facilitate access to information for our stakeholders, the below extract indexes the information relevant to the GRI Standards’ General Disclosures, with which the group aims to align its activities.
-Page numbers refer to the latest Annual Report and Accounts.
+Pursuant to the non-financial and sustainability reporting requirements, which apply to the group, and to facilitate access to information for our stakeholders, the below extracts index the information on each of the key areas of disclosure, and the GRI Standards’ General Disclosures, with which the group aims to align its activities.